jbchouinard/jblisp2/mkdocs/manual.pandoc.md

 ```nohighlight
 (defmacro name formals :expr ...)
 ```
-jbscheme macros are "procedural"; they are simply lambdas which return code.
+jibi macros are "procedural"; they are simply lambdas which return code.

 The body of the macro is first evaluated in the macro's lexical environment.
 Then the resulting expression is evaluated in the caller's environment.